Abizern/nscnlon/content/when-and-where.md

 ## August Staycation Event

-The next event is on *Tuesday, 18th August, 2020*.
+The next event is on *Tuesday, 15th September, 2020*.
+Winter is Coming!

 Stay at home and have an NSCoder Night.